Avocado pizza with fresh tomatoes, avocado chunks, and delicious sauce!

 - Spread the pizza pesto evenly over the puff pasty and sprinkle with cheese.
 Bake in the oven for 10 minutes or until golden crisp around the edges.

-- Drizzle with Avocado Sauce as much or as little as you like and enjoy!
+- Drizzle with avocado sauce as much as you like.
+Slice into 12 squares and serve immediately.

 Notes

-The ingredients listed are for one pizza, except for Pizza Pesto and Avocado Sauce, which yields enough for a second pizza.
-Double up the pizza topping ingredients to make a second pizza and use the second sheet of puff pasty.
+- Leftover Sauce: The ingredients listed are for one pizza, except for Pizza Pesto and Avocado Sauce, which makes enough for a second pizza.
+Double up on the pizza toppings to make a second pizza and use the second sheet of puff pastry.

 Absolutely favorite in our family!
 We have 4 kids and